 Easy entry and navigation for our second dive.
 This place is like Salt Pier-Lite: there's lots of rubble to explore along the pylons, where we found an abundance of grunts and snappers and a very cute juvenile smooth trunkfish.
 The other thing to know about this site is that it's the home for the Kite City food truck, which has some of the best lunch choices in Bonaire.
 Check their Facebook page to see if they'll be around!
 Also good for a pre-flight meal as Windsock as right across the street from the airport.

-In the afternoon Michelle, the last of our group, arrived, so back we went to Front Porch for her checkout dive.
+In the afternoon Michelle, the last of our group, arrived, so back to Front Porch we went for her checkout dive.
 To everyone's surprise we found ourselves struggling against a heavy current.
-Damn tides.
+Damned tides.
 After a fruitless 2-minute swim, we called it.